 With the accessibility of the online space, in-person events can seem like an unpopular choice to grow your small business.
-However; in-person events offer the opportunity for long-lasting, quality relationships that will serve you and your business for years to come.
+However; a live event is a great way to establish long-lasting, quality relationships that will serve you and your business for years to come.

-Sure, the digital world means you can connect with a lot of people at once, that’s a big plus.
+Sure, virtual events and the online world means you can connect with a lot of people at once, that’s a big plus.
 It also makes staying in touch fairly easy.
-However; in-person events allow for more meaningful and genuine connections that stand the test of time.
+But there’s nothing that compares to the meaningful connections made IRL.

 The power of word of mouth referrals

-Aside from the whole connecting thing, events also present a wonderful opportunity for marketing your business and brand.
+Aside from the whole connection thing, events also present a unique opportunity to market your business and brand.

 The saying ‘people buy from people’ has roots in these environments.
-By putting a face to the name of your business, you’re allowing your customers a glimpse into the person behind the brand.
+By putting a face to the name of your business, you’re offering your customers a glimpse into the person behind the brand.

 When you invite people into your inner world, you help to build rapport, establish trust and increase the chance of them both buying from you and recommending you to their family and friends.

-8 ways hosting an in-person event can help you grow your small business:
+8 ways to use in-person events to grow your small business

 This is pretty self-explanatory but it’s often overlooked in favour of online methods.
-There’s no algorithms to contend with or hacks needed for you to convey your message to your audience.
+There’s no algorithms to contend with or hacks needed for you to convey your message to your potential clients.
 Events also help to build hype and amplify messaging.
-A successful event means you could be creating raving fans in the space of hours vs. months and years of social media posting.
+A successful event means you could be creating raving fans in the space of hours vs. months and years of posting on social media platforms.

 2. Build your email database.